X

 Overview

-Many different problems can cause chest pain.
+Many different things can cause chest pain.
 The most life-threatening causes involve the heart or lungs.
-Because chest pain can be due to a serious problem, it's important to seek immediate medical help.
+So it's important to get medical help for an accurate diagnosis.

 Symptoms